hdamodar/Engineer-Test---Patch-Level/README.md

 - If the number of days is greater than 30 days, the instance is considered not compliant.

-- The output of the script is then send to csv file that is saved to your current working directory.

 ## Requirement to run the python script